Building Milk Crate Chicken Nesting Boxes

 Step #1.
 Decide on the Number Needed

-Remember a good rule of thumb is 1 nesting box for every 4-5 hens.
-Since we had 25 hens we chose to use 6 crates.
-More than what is suggested but it is easier to build this design with an even number of crates.
+Remember, a good rule of thumb is one nesting box for every 4 to 5 hens.
+Since we had 25 hens, we chose to use 6 crates—more than what is suggested, but it is easier to build this design with an even number of crates.

-If you are new to chickens there is one rule to keep in mind.
-Whatever number you start out with, plan on doubling that before you are done.
-Build for the size you plan to have in a year or two so you are not forced to redo projects later on.
-A lesson I think just about everyone new chicken owner learns first hand.
+If you are new to chickens, there is one rule to keep in mind.
+Whatever number of chickens you start out with, plan on doubling that before you are done.
+Build for the size you plan to have in a year or two so you are not forced to redo projects later.
+I think just about every new chicken owner learns this lesson firsthand.

 chickens in the snow before they use their nesting boxes

 Use the dimensions of the individual crates to build the frame.
-Your goal is to have a setup where crates will sit on top of each in the framework itself.
-This will make it easier to slide them out when you need to clean them.
-It also keeps things sturdy as well.
+Your goal is to have a setup where crates sit on top of each other in the framework.
+This will make it easier to slide them out when cleaning them and keep things sturdy.

 How to build nesting boxes for your chickens using materials you have around your farm for next to nothing!

-SLCG PRO TIP: More often than not, chickens will prefer one nesting box over another and that box will change every week or so.
-Don’t be surprised if your chickens all lay their eggs in one box ignoring another.
+SLCG PRO TIP: Chickens will often prefer one nesting box over another, and that box will change every week or so.
+Don’t be surprised if your chickens all lay their eggs in one box, ignoring the other boxes.

 Step #3.
 Make it Easy to Clean